Child-Care Licensing (CCL): What We Do

 Why We Regulate

-The agency’s Child-Care Licensing (CCL) division is responsible for protecting the health, safety, and well-being of children who attend or live in regulated child-care operations and homes.
-Using the process set by Chapter 42 of the Human Resources Code, we develop minimum standards for regulated operations and homes as well as policies and procedures for enforcing those minimum standards.
+We protect the health, safety, and well-being of children who attend or live in regulated child-care operations and homes.
+We develop minimum standards for regulated operations and homes as well as policies and procedures for making sure those minimum standards are followed, based on Chapter 42 of the Human Resources Code.

 We provide technical assistance, training, and consultation to child-care providers, and educate the public on selecting and improving child care services.